dschuurman/archie-pi/README.md

 The ARCHIE Pi platform requires a recent version of Raspberry PI OS Lite and runs on any recent model of the Raspberry Pi (including the latest Raspberry Pi 4).

-A suitably sized microSD card is required, depending on the amount of content you want to install.
+A suitably sized microSD card is required, depending on the amount of content you want to install (we have used 64GB and 128GB cards).
 Note that not all microSD cards are created equal in terms of speed and reliability, so you may want to consult the [Raspberry Pi microSD guidelines](https://www.raspberrypi.org/documentation/installation/sd-cards.md).
 It is recommended that you select a high-speed microSD card, such as cards rated for UHS Speed Class 3.